amix/vimrc/README.md

-**This repo is no longer maintained.
-Refer to my [vim-config](https://github.com/Willie169/vim-config) and [nvim-config](https://github.com/Willie169/nvim-config) repos for my new configurations for Vim and Neovim.**
+# This repo is no longer maintained.
+Refer to my [vim-config](https://github.com/Willie169/vim-config) and [nvim-config](https://github.com/Willie169/nvim-config) repos for my new configurations for Vim and Neovim.
+# This repo is a fork of [amix's vimrc](https://github.com/amix/vimrc).

 ![VIM](https://www.vim.org/images/vim_small.gif)